jairusmingua/CompilerASM/README.md

 * emu8086 - to view and debug the source code

 ## Syntax
-*Place the files on to the root folder of 8086
+* Place the files on to the root folder of 8086

-* Open any text editor and write this sample code and save the file on the root folder of 8086
+* Open any text editor and write this sample code and save the file on the root folder of 8086 and save it as code.txt

 ```
 myAge=20;